The Journey of Remembering with Ketamine

 How Is It Used?

 When used therapeutically, ketamine is provided in a controlled, supervised environment at much lower doses than in surgery.
 It may be administered in forms such as Intramuscular injection (IM), Intravenous infusion (IV), Nasal spray (such as Spravato, the FDA-approved form of esketamine for treatment-resistant depression), or Oral Lozenges.
-This practice only uses oral Lozenges at this time.
+This practice only uses oral Lozenges, prescribed by a provider.

 Is It Safe?

-When prescribed appropriately and monitored by qualified medical professionals, ketamine has a strong safety record.
+When prescribed appropriately, controlled, and monitored by qualified medical professionals, ketamine has a strong safety record.
+However, the safety of ketamine therapy is heavily dependent on professional supervision.
+The FDA has warned that at-home or unsupervised use of compounded ketamine poses serious risks, including potential for abuse, misuse, or dangerous side effects like severe sedation.
 It is not appropriate for everyone, and careful screening is essential to determine candidacy.

 Is It Right for You?